 - When the scan completed I opened the Documents folder in the Preview window.
 To my great relief, the file was marked as recoverable, which I was able to confirm by opening it in the Preview window.
 I then selected the file for recovery.

 - After clicking the Recover button I was prompted for a storage location at which to save the doc.
 I did not save it to its original location to avoid overwriting the original file.
 The best solution is to use a different drive, such as an external device, to store the recovered data.
 Simply using a different folder on the same drive still exposes you to accidentally overwriting the data you want to recover.

 - The process completed and I had my file back.
-The ten minute recovery process saved my hours of work that would have been spent attempting to recreate the document.
+The ten minute recovery process saved me hours of work that would have been spent attempting to recreate the document.

 Disk Drill effectively and efficiently performs its primary function as a data recovery tool.
 From the perspective of a data recovery tool, I can highly recommend this software.
 It successfully passed all of my tests and recovered the requested data with no issues.